Ma-Vin/packages-action/README.md

-# Delete Packeges GitHub Action
+# Delete Packages GitHub Action

 GitHub action to determine and delete existing versions of GitHub packages.